seblawson11/seblawson11.github.io/_posts/2019-10-01-cultural-identity-in-europe.md

 ---
 layout: post
-title:  "Cultural identity: a brief opinion of why Europe is less worse than you think"
+title:  "Cultural Identity: a brief opinion of why Europe is less worse than you think"
 date:   2019-10-01
 categories: [politics]
 ---